 So!
 How do we make the query and the form to accomplish what I show in the example?

-After you've created the two tables, and put the sample data in them, go to the main ooBase project management window.
+After you've created the two tables, the relationship, and put the sample data in the tables, go to the main ooBase project management window.
 Select "Queries" in the left hand pane.
 Then click on "Create Query In Design View" from the Tasks pane.
+(You can also make this query with the Wizard, if you would rather... but I recommend, for most tasks, learning how to use the design window.
+Sometimes the wizard is helpful for making a quick, rough start... sometimes it is more hinderance than help.
+You need to go to the design tool eventually anyway, for "tweaking" work.)

 A small "Add Table To Query" dialog should pop up listing the names of the tables available.
 Select "Albums", click Add.
 Select "CompNam", click Add.
 And now you can close the "Add Table To Query" dialog.